Starlitnightly/omicverse/omicverse_guide/docs/index.md

 ![Image title](img/logo.png){ align=right width=300 }

-Omicverse is the fundamental package for multi omics included bulk and single cell analysis with Python.
+Omicverse is the fundamental package for multi omics included bulk and single cell RNA-seq analysis with Python.

 To get started with `omicverse`, check out the [Installation](Installation_guild) and [Tutorials](Tutorials-single/t_cellanno).